Posts Tagged ‘DM-Advice’

 Economics In RPGs 6b: Pre-Digital Tech Age Ch 2

-This entry is part 8 in the series Economics In RPGs
+This entry is part 8 of 16 in the series Economics In RPGs

 This is literally the second part of the article I posted last week, so I’ll forego all the usual preamble bits and pieces, just as I did the last time this happened, diving straight in from where I left off – well, almost.
 Writing like this sometimes has strange confluences and coincidences, and in this […]